Chichester: Buses

 Chichester bus station, which is adjacent to the railway station, is the local hub for bus services.
 Operators include Stagecoach in the South Downs and Compass Travel.
-National Express's Poole-Gatwick Airport route passes through Chichester.

 Air

 Chichester/Goodwood Airport is situated north of the city.

 Paths

 There are several long-distance routes for walkers, cyclists and riders in the area; some of these routes, like the Centurion Way to West Dean, start here.
 Centurion Way was opened in the mid-1990s and runs along the former railway line.
 The name was chosen by Ben Adams, a local schoolboy who won a competition to name the path.

 In summer 2020, COVID-19 temporary pop-up segregated cycle lanes were implemented predominately around parts of the city inner ring road and associated routes.

 Education

 There are three secondary schools in Chichester: Chichester Free School (which also has a primary sector in Bognor Regis), Bishop Luffa School and Chichester High School formed after the Chichester High School for Boys and Chichester High School for Girls merged in 2016.
 In the primary sector there are two infant-only schools: Lancastrian and Rumboldswyke; the Central C of E Junior School; six all-level schools; and two special-needs schools at Fordwater and St Anthony's.
-There is also a Roman Catholic school, St Richard's Primary School, and a Sure Start Children's Centre, Chichester Nursery School, Children and Family Centre.

-In the independent sector there are three-day preparatory schools (Oakwood Preparatory School, The Prebendal School and Westbourne House).
+In the independent sector there are three-day preparatory schools (Oakwood Preparatory School, The Prebendal School and Westbourne House School).

-The higher and further educational institutions include the Chichester High School Sixth Form, which is the largest Sixth Form in West Sussex.
-It offers a range of A-Level and vocational courses with full use of a wide range of facilities at both boys and girls high schools, Bishop Luffa School sixth form which also offers a range of A-Level courses and Chichester College, formerly Chichester College of Arts, Science and Technology; offers both foundation-level and degree-equivalent courses, mainly focused towards vocational qualifications for industry.
-The college has recently made significant investment in upgrading facilities, and is now offering a wider range of subject areas in its prospectus.
+The higher and further educational institutions include the Chichester High School Sixth Form.
+It offers a range of A-Level and vocational courses.
+Bishop Luffa School sixth form also offers a range of A-Level courses and Chichester College, formerly Chichester College of Arts, Science and Technology; offers both foundation-level and degree-equivalent courses, mainly focused towards vocational qualifications for industry.

 The University of Chichester was granted degree-awarding body status by the Qualifications and Curriculum Authority in October 2005.